 - Once the applicant has contracted with the selected TPC, the TPC will be supervised by the USCG's assigned project staff.
-If needed, a workspace for the TPC, including a phone and a computer, will be provided by CG-OES-2 at U.S. Coast Guard Headquarters.
 Although the applicant will pay for the TPC's work, the applicant will have no technical direction of the work done under the contract, and with the exception of the Project Description, will not be able to review the TPC's work product before release to the public.
-The CG-OES-2 staff will have technical direction over the scope, content, and quality of the contractor's work, and will independently evaluate the results of the contractor's work; - All work products and deliverables must be compatible with the USCG HQ standard work station; - The USCG and MARAD own all finished Draft and Final EAs and EISs and contents of the administrative record; - TPC may be required to develop an Environmental Impact Report (EIR) (or equivalent) for appropriate state(s) in combination with the USCG EIS.
-In this case, the state lead agency will ensure that the EIR complies with state requirements; however, the USCG will retain overall management responsibilities regarding the document as a whole; and, - The contractor will provide the applicant with a written monthly progress report along with their invoice.
+The CG-OES-2 staff will have technical direction over the scope, content, and quality of the TPC's work, and will independently evaluate the results of the TPC's work; - All work products and deliverables must be compatible with the USCG HQ standard work station; - The USCG and MARAD own all finished Draft and Final EISs and EAs and contents of the administrative record; - TPC may be required to develop an Environmental Impact Report (EIR) (or equivalent) for appropriate state(s) in combination with the USCG EIS.
+In this case, the state lead agency will ensure that the EIR complies with state requirements; however, the USCG will retain overall management responsibilities regarding the document as a whole; and, - The TPC will provide the applicant with a written monthly progress report along with their invoice.
 This progress report must be reviewed and approved by CG-OES-2 project staff prior to submittal to the applicant.
 The progress report should identify the progress of tasks defined within the bid proposal, associated costs, potential problems and other information relevant to the invoice.
 Reports should not contain specific outcomes/details of analysis yet to be finalized or made public.
-Additionally, CG-OES-2 staff do not audit contractor efforts regarding level of effort or cost required to complete a given task (e.g. percent complete).
+Additionally, CG-OES-2 staff do not audit TPC efforts regarding level of effort or cost required to complete a given task (e.g. percent complete).